Single Sign-on FAQs

 Yes, they can choose to not enforce, and users have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.

-They can bypass SSO if the email they are using to log in doesn’t match the organization email being used when SSO is enforced.
+They can bypass SSO if the email they’re using to sign in doesn’t match the organization email being used when SSO is enforced.

 Yes, you can create a test organization.
 Companies can set up a new 5 seat Business plan on a new organization to test with (making sure to only enable SSO, not enforce it or all domain email users will be forced to sign in to that test tenant).

-Q: Once we enable SSO for Docker Desktop, what is the impact to the flow for Build systems that use service accounts?
+Once we enable SSO for Docker Desktop, what’s the impact to the flow for Build systems that use service accounts?

 If SSO is enabled, there is no impact for now.
 We’ll continue to support either username/password or personal access token sign-in.
 However, if you enforce SSO: